dsdunn/BYOB/README.md

 ### Deployment

-This app is live at https://byobrew.herokuapp.com/.
+This endpoint is live at https://byobrew.herokuapp.com/.

 # API reference